gpoehl/phpReport/docs/source/sugar.rst

             The test can only be executed in group footers.

             :param string|int|null $level: The group level to be checked.
-Defaults to the current group or row when at detail level.
+Defaults to the level above the current level.

-            :returns: True when group at level is the last one within the next higher level.
+            :returns: True when the current group is the last one in all group levels between the group above the current level and $level.
              False when not.

-            :throws: InvalidArgumentException when method is not called in a group footer or when $level is below the current level.
+            :throws: InvalidArgumentException when method is not called in a group footer or when $level is not above the current level.

     .. php:method:: getLevel($groupName = null): int